kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

    }

    function onMessage(msg) {
-      alert("You received a message: " + msg);
+      console.log("You received a message: " + msg);
    }
    ```

 ### `jatos.leaveGroup`

 Leaves the group it has previously joined.
-It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the leaving.
+It offers callbacks, either as parameter or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the leaving.

 * _@param {optional function} onSuccess_ - Function to be called after the group is left
 * _@param {optional function} onError_ - Function to be called in case of error
-* _@return {jQuery.deferred.promise}_
+* _@return {Promise}_

 **Example**